Skip to content

 What is a Triathlon Bicycle?

-The new Specialized S-Works Shiv Disc.
-One of the ultimate expressions of aerodynamics and technical solutions specific to Triathlon.
+The Specialized S-Works Shiv Disc | One of the ultimate expressions of aerodynamics and technical solutions specific to triathlon

-Time trial bike for long-distance Triathlons?
+Time Trial Bike for Long-Distance Triathlons?

 1. Aerobars and Extensions